 In their defense, they are focused on cutting ahead of competition with new features that wow the world.
 At the same time, you know you have a problem if in every sprint planner, pipelines are weighed against product features and are traded off.

-In some product backlogs, pipelines (if they appear at all) hang on for their dear lives near the bottom.
-Near-sighted leadership classify work related to pipelines as expenses, rather than investments that will stand the teams in good stead.
-They remain in denial over the long-term damage they create, and sadly, sometimes get away with it.
+In some product backlogs, pipelines, if they appear at all, hang on for their dear lives near the bottom.
+Near sighted leadership classify work related to pipelines as expenses, rather than investments that will stand the teams in good stead.
+They remain in denial over the long-term damage they create, and unfortunately, sometimes get away with it.

 Continuous delivery metrics